AstarNetwork/astar-docs/docs/learn/tokenomics2/Inflation.md

 **Periods** are a core time unit in the dApp Staking protocol.
 Each period consists of a `Voting` and `Build&Earn` subperiods.

 During the `Voting` subperiod, neither stakers nor dApp owners can earn any rewards, only _collators_ and _treasury_ continue earning.
-During the the `Build&Earn` subperiod, stakers earn staking rewards per **era** and have the opportunity to earn bonus reward at the end of a period. dApp owners also earn rewards, based on how well their dApp is performing in dApp staking, at the end of each **era**.
+During the `Build&Earn` subperiod, stakers earn staking rewards per **era** and have the opportunity to earn bonus reward at the end of a period. dApp owners also earn rewards, based on how well their dApp is performing in dApp staking, at the end of each **era**.

 ### Eras